Stunning British seaside villages & towns

-The British seaside and those glorious heydays of where will we take our next seaside holidays in the UK?
+The great English seaside holiday and those glorious heydays of which English seaside town will we take our next seaside holidays in?
 We always went to the seaside when I was a kid, from the beaches of N. Ireland to the Kent coast.
 It was all buckets and spades, fish and chips and a 99 ice cream cone.
-Didn’t matter if it was rainy, cold or a beautiful golden day, by god we were going to the seaside.
+Didn’t matter if it was rainy, cold or a beautiful golden day, by god we were going on a seaside vacation.

 From beach huts to penny arcades Britain’s seaside villages and towns have long endured waves of visitors, tourists and locals flocking in to enjoy their offerings.
-From the bright lights and illuminations in places like Blackpool to the quieter more delicate sensibilities of beach towns like Hastings.
+From the bright lights and illuminations in places like Blackpool to the quieter more delicate sensibilities of beach towns like Hastings Brits love their seaside vacations.

 1. Footdee, Scotland